-During the 1880’s boat building and fishing industries began to develop, and in 1886 the San Antonio and Aransas Pass Railway was brought in by the cattle raisers, including the Fulton, Mathis and Coleman families.
+Rockport, named for the rock ledge beneath its shore, began development as a cattle processing and shipping port in 1865 after the Civil War and was incorporated in 1871.
+During the 1880s boat building and fishing industries began to develop, and in 1886 the San Antonio and Aransas Pass Railway was brought in by local cattle raisers, including the Fulton, Mathis and Coleman families.

+In 1919 a hurricane nearly obliterated Rockport and recovery was slow.
+The shrimping industry developed in the late 1920s when the boat-building trade also picked up.
 Today, fishing, shrimp and tourism are Rockport’s driving economic forces.
-Visitors fish, swim, bird-watch, and enjoy other attractions including Goose Island, the Fulton Mansion, the annual Rockport Art Festival in July, Seafair in October, and the Rockport Art Center.
+Visitors can fish, swim, bird watch, and enjoy other countless attractions including Goose Island, the Fulton Mansion, the annual Rockport Art Festival, Seafair and the Rockport Art Center.